plastikcam.com Diana Original or Debonair or Classic Revue

 camera (without F for flash) is a simple plastic camera, often called toy camera, from the 1960s.
 It has no flash connection and was sold in a small yellow box, size of the camera.
 It was produced by the Great Wall Plastic Co. in Hong Kong and was branded with many names for different markets.
 The first model has "NO. 151 MADE IN HONG KONG" written on the lever releasing the back.
 The Dianas were either sold at prices as low as $1 or given away as promotional items.
 They were packed in boxes of 144 cameras for the resellers.
 The original Dianas used 120 film.

 The lens is simple plastic meniscus lens with some vignetting.
 Light leaks are frequent, often you had to put black tape over the seams.
 Each frame is 4cm x 4cm, so a roll of 120 film gives 16 frames.
 Focusing is done by turning the lens' index to 3 zones, 4-6ft, 6-12ft, or 12ft to infinity.
 There are 3 F-stops, sometimes said to be random, around F4.5, F8 and F11 due to less sensitive film in the 1960s and smaller towards the end of production (F11, F13 and F19).
 Several variations in top-plate and lens-barrel style appeared.
+There are about 80 brand names for the Diana listed on Wikipedia.

 The second model had a flash, hence its name "Diana F".
 It was sold in a bigger red box which also contained the bulb flash.